 Enrollment and Graduation Data

-In Fall 2016, 58 students enrolled in the program.
-In AY15-16, 36 degrees were awarded.
+In Fall 2017, 71 students were enrolled in the program.
+In AY16-17, 20 degrees were awarded.
 For other terms, the University Registrar publishes the number of students enrolled annually in this program, and the number of degrees granted each term by this program.